 We will create a program that looks for precisely one type of event - keyboard input - and processes the results until some quit event is received.
 In our case the quit event will be the space key.
 We will process the incoming events in a very simple manner - we will simply print the ASCII code for that key.
 We'll use Python for this because it has a nice, easy to use function for reading keys one at a time - getch().
 This function comes in two varieties depending on the operating system you use.
 If you are using Linux it's found in the curses module, if you use Windows it's in the msvcrt module.
-I'll use the Windows version but if you are on Linux just substitute curses.stdscr for msvcrt and it should work just fine, I'll discuss this in more detail after covering the Windows code.
+I'll use the Windows version first then I'll discuss the Linux option in more detail.
+You will need to run these programs from an OS command prompt since any IDE, like IDLE, being a GUI, will capture the keystrokes differently.

-First we implement the event handler function that will be called when a keypress is detected then the main program body which simply starts up the event gathering loop and calls the event handling function when a valid event is detected.
+First we implement the event handler functions that will be called when a keypress is detected then the main program body which simply starts up the event gathering loop and calls the appropriate event handling function when a valid event is detected.